isomerpages/nyp-sirs/_wsq-programmes/WSQ-certified-modular-programmes/search-engine-optimization-seo-game-plan.md

 <ul>
 <li>Cutting edge SEO techniques and start ranking websites</li>
 <li>Evaluate SEO and internet marketing strategies to develop a blueprint for SEO success</li>
-<li>Optimise on-page content with the right keywords & page structure for better rankings</li>
+<li>Optimise on-page content with the right keywords &amp; page structure for better rankings</li>
 <li>Develop good URL structure to positively influence crawl-behaviour</li>
 <li>Utilise XML sitemaps to speed-up content crawling, indexing and ranking</li>
 <li>Mark up content with structured data for the Search Engines to serve relevant results</li>
-<li>Decide the right domain strategy, URL structure, content & keywords for working across multiple websites and countries</li>
+<li>Decide the right domain strategy, URL structure, content &amp; keywords for working across multiple websites and countries</li>
 <li>Adept in building and managing links from relevant web pages</li>
 <li>Master how to monitor relevant dashboards and reports to evaluate SEO performances</li>
   </ul>